logicologist/knitscript/README.md

+# What is KnitScript?

-KnitScript is a computer language that helps you design knitting patterns more easily, using modular sub-patterns that can be composed together.
-Instead of working at the level of individual stitches, patterns can be made by describing which textures should go where and how big those textures should be.
+KnitScript is a computer language that helps you design knitting patterns more easily by using modular sub-patterns that can be composed together.
+Instead of working at the level of individual stitches, patterns can be made by describing which textures go where and how big those textures should be.

 For example, this KnitScript program describes a pattern with stockinette stitch, seed stitch, ribbing, and the slipped waves texture in each of the four corners (each corner is 8 stitches wide and 8 rows tall), surrounded by a garter stitch border: